Daens (film): Plot

-In 1890, priest Adolf Daens returns to his hometown, the Belgian municipality Aalst, after a dispute with Bishop Antoon Stillemans.
+In 1890, Catholic priest Adolf Daens returns to his hometown, the Belgian municipality of Aalst, after a dispute with Bishop Antoon Stillemans.
 Daens moves in with his brother Pieter, publisher of the local newspaper Land Van Aelst.

-Daens is upset when he hears about the bad work conditions in the textile industry.
-Workers are abused and exploited by the rich directors only for their own profit.
-To gain more profit, the companies have just decided to fire all men.
-They are replaced by women as their wages are much lower.
-Children need to work day and night, falling asleep and being flattened under the mechanical looms.
+Daens is upset when he learns about the bad work conditions in the textile industry.
+Workers are abused and exploited by the rich directors for their own profit.
+To gain more profit, the companies have just decided to fire all the men and replace them with women, whose wages are much lower.
+Children are working both day and night shifts.
+Severe accidents have happened to children who fall asleep; some have been injured by the mechanical looms.
 Industrial accidents happen continuously, and the management takes no action.

 A new catastrophe will soon happen: Stephane Borremans is about to fire 50% of his employees.
-His action is supported by Charles Woeste, a foreman of the Catholic Party fraction in the Chamber of Representatives.
-Daens resists and wants to stop the atrocity.
-Pieter helps him in his task by publishing the misbehaviours in the textile industry in his newspaper.
-Daens becomes a pulpit and, later on, also a member of the Chamber of Representatives.
+His action is supported by Charles Woeste, a politician from the Catholic Party in the Chamber of Representatives.

+Daens resists and wants to stop this action.
+His brother helps him by publishing accounts of abuses in the textile industry.
+Daens becomes a campaigner and, later on, is elected as a member of the Chamber of Representatives.

-Nette Scholliers is the eldest daughter of a Catholic family.
-She is just 17.
-As her parents have been made redundant, she is the only one who is earning some money to support her whole family.
+Nette Scholliers is 17 and the eldest daughter of a Catholic family.
+As her parents have been made redundant, she is the only one to earn money to support her whole family.
 As soon as she hears about Daens's plans, she supports him.
-Daens is even supported by the liberal party and the socialist party.
-Jan, a socialist, falls in love with Nette, and both start a forbidden romance.
+Daens is also supported by the liberal and the socialist parties.
+Jan, a socialist, falls in love with Nette, and the pair start a forbidden romance.

-Daens starts to doubt whether he can really change the bad circumstances.
-Furthermore, as he chooses the side of the poor people, he gets into a conflict with the rich directors, the Catholic party, and even the Catholic Church.
+Daens starts to doubt whether he can really change the terrible conditions.
+Furthermore, as he chooses the side of the poor people, he gets into a conflict with the rich directors, the Catholic party, and the Catholic Church.
 Father Daens is a thorn in their side as he has become a symbol in the hardline freedom struggle of the workers.

-Woeste sets up a plot in which he even involves the Holy See.
-Daens is summoned by Pope Leo XIII and is put before a dilemma: either he stays a priest or he becomes a politician.
-Daens just neglects the warnings and continues both of his activities.
-This leads to his compulsory defrocking.
+Woeste sets up a plot in which he involves the Holy See.
+Daens is summoned by Pope Leo XIII and is presented with a choice: either he stays a priest or he becomes a politician.
+Daens ignores the warnings and continues both of his activities, which leads to his defrocking.

-Eventually, Daens convinces Belgian politicians that work conditions must improve and workers must have more rights.
-Thanks to this action, the directors are forced to invest in better work conditions and to assume greater responsibility in the prevention of accidents.'
+Eventually, Daens convinces Belgian politicians that working conditions must improve and workers must have more rights.
+Thanks to this action, the directors are forced to invest in better working conditions and to assume greater responsibility for the prevention of accidents.'